 The Greenhouse Gas Pollution Pricing Act ("GGPPA") implements the Framework.
 The provisions of the GGPPA are intended to serve as a regulatory backstop in the event a province does not otherwise implement an adequate provincial GHG regime.
 It is comprised of two primary elements: (i) a charge on fossil fuels; and (ii) an output-based pricing system ("OBPS") for large industrial emitters which involves payment for the portions of their emissions above an annual emissions limit.
-Pursuant to the Framework and the GGPPA, in the event a province does not implement an adequate GHG regime, the federal requirements involving the imposition of a charge on fossil fuels will apply, which requirements imposed a charge of \$65/tonne in 2023 and impose a charge of \$80/tonne in 2024.
+Pursuant to the Framework and the GGPPA, the federal requirements imposed a charge on fossil fuels of \$80/tonne in 2024 and \$95/tonne in 2025.
 As set out in the GGPPA, the carbon price will increase by \$15/tonne each year over the next several years, resulting in a carbon price of \$170/tonne in 2030.
+In March 2025, the federal government announced that the consumer-facing charge on fossil fuels will be set to \$0 as of April 1, 2025.
+While this change is not expected to impact large industrial emitters' obligations under the GGPPA, Canada is currently in the midst of a federal election with election day set for April 28, 2025, therefore large industrial emitters' obligations under the GGPPA may change depending on who forms the next federal government.
 The Corporation continues to monitor the federal government's assessment of provincial alternative carbon pricing systems for compliance with the GGPPA.